 Dyke passageway closure exercise this year on 25 September

-On Wednesday, September 25, the Noorderzijlvest and Hunze en Aa’s Water Boards will be practicing closing the dyke passages the coupures).
-We will be doing this from 5:30 p.m. to 10:00 p.m.
-The exercise is repeated every year before the start of the storm season.
+On Wednesday, September 25, Noorderzijlvest Water Authority the Hunze en Aa’s Water Board will conduct a drill to close the dyke passages the coupures).
+This will take place from 5:30 p.m. to 10:00 p.m.
+The drill is repeated every year before the start of the storm season.

 The exercise helps us prepare for emergencies.
 By dyke passages closing the dyke passages , we know exactly what to do in the event of high water.
 Thanks to the work of the water boards, we can waterproofing the future.